The Ultimate Lisbon Travel Guide (2023)

 A hostel is an option for solo travel over 50 and where to stay in Lisbon on a budget.
 Using the same conditions above, and the ability to get a private room, it is hard to find a hostel in Lisbon in a location I would prefer.
 However, in a pinch, my recommendation for best Lisbon hostel for solo travellers over 50 would be HI Lisboa – Pousada de Juventude.

 For location, and on a budget, I chose to stay at Lisbon Destination Hostel.
-However, for too many reasons to list here, I cannot recommend this hostel to any solo traveler over 50.
+However, for too many reasons to list here, I cannot recommend this hostel to any solo traveler over 50 or not.
 I highly recommend finding a different hostel.

 There are simply too many attractions and sites of Lisbon to list in this Lisbon Solo Travel Guide alone.